Lowcountry emerges as key SC Statehouse battleground for 2020 races

 In the House, Republicans are looking to win back two seats they lost in 2018 to state Rep. JA Moore, D-Goose Creek, and Krystle Matthews, D-Ladson.
 Samuel Rivers will challenge Moore in a rematch, while Matthews will either face Bill Crosby, her 2018 opponent, or Jordan Pace.

 Democrats are hoping they can oust several Charleston-area Republicans that they came relatively close to claiming in 2018, including state Reps.
-Williams Cogswell and Lin Bennett.
+Lin Bennett, who will face Ed Sutton, and Williams Cogswell, who will first have to overcome a GOP primary challenge from Rouzy Vafaie before facing either Rebecca Niess Cingolani or Lelia Slater.

 The open seat of Peter McCoy, who is departing to become U.S. attorney for S.C., will likely be one of the closest races in the state after he won reelection by just 3 percent in 2018.
 Two Republicans and three Democrats are running to replace him.